 If you are convicted of racketeering under the federal RICO Act, then you are facing a sentence of up to 20 years in federal prison for each count of racketeering, or, if the RICO charges include predicate crimes punishable by life imprisonment, such as murder, then you could be sentenced to life in prison.

 RICO ACT Indictments

-The RICO is basically the organized crime statute that was put into place in order to dole out long federal prison sentences for those individuals who are involved in organized crime.
+The RICO is basically the organized crime statute that was put into place to dole out long federal prison sentences for individuals involved in organized crime.
 This is a huge umbrella.